Is your website Google friendly?

-- All images to be correctly labeled and named using ALT TEXT
+- All images to be correctly labelled and named using ALT TEXT

 This list is not the complete list, we have to have some secrets!

 Website design issues affect if a site is Google friendly

 However, the design of the website also requires awareness of what Google prefers.
-Google wants their search engine to be the best, and so far, if popularity is anything to go by, it obviously is.
+Google wants its search engine to be the best, and so far, if popularity is anything to go by, it obviously is.
 What they do not want is for people’s experiences to be poor.
 They want websites to produce the information that the searcher is looking for.
 So that when Google produces the search engine results, the visitors have confidence in knowing that the results provided are going to be correct.
 The higher up the results pages your website is, then the visitor(s) has confidence in knowing that your site is going to be what they are looking for.